 Increasing children’s safety on public transport: the Swedish case

-Future Cities blog #24 - Increasing children’s safety on public transport: the Swedish case
+Future Cities Insight #24 - Increasing children’s safety on public transport: the Swedish case

 A safe and attractive public transport system is one of the means of achieving the 2030 Agenda for Sustainable Development.
 Shared transportation reduces carbon dioxide emissions while increasing accessibility.
 For public transport to be attractive and accessible, it is necessary that it is safe for everyone who travels on it.
 However, that is not always the case in Sweden.
 Today, the majority of all children under the age of four – unlike other travellers – travel without a seat belt on long-distance buses and coaches.
 Young children’s bodies are yet not fully grown and thus more fragile than those of adults, which means that the consequences are far more serious in the event of a collision.